 Lauren Garfinkel, M.B.A.

-Lauren Garfinkel moved from Las Vegas to attend the University of Nevada in 2004 and takes great pride in calling “The Biggest Little City” her forever home.
-Her professional career began while earning her undergraduate degrees, working in casino marketing positions for two of the region’s largest resorts over the course of nearly a decade.
+Lauren moved from Las Vegas to attend the University of Nevada in 2004 and takes great pride in calling “The Biggest Little City” her forever home.
+Her professional career began while earning two undergraduate degrees in Journalism and Communications, working in various casino marketing positions for nearly a decade.
+In 2016, she switched gears into the manufacturing industry, leading the talent acquisition marketing and community relations efforts for Panasonic while additionally earning her MBA from Louisiana State University.
+Today, she is a global talent acquisition marketing leader for TTEC- an industry trailblazer in the BPO space.

 M